danchoi/soywiki/README.markdown

 or you can `export SOYWIKI_VIM=mvim` in your `~/.bash_profile` and then just run `soywiki`.

 ## Basic usage

 For basic use, SoyWiki works exactly like a typical wiki.

 You write text, and when you want to create a new wiki page, you come up with a WikiWord for it and format it in CamelCase.
-The WikiLink you just typed will automatically be syntax-highlighted, and pressing ENTER on it will take you to the new page.
+Whenever you type a valid WikiLink, it will automatically be syntax-highlighted, and pressing ENTER on it will take you to the new page.

 Creating WikiWords and pressing ENTER on them is how you create wiki pages and link them together.
 You'll be surprised at how powerful this simple mechanism is for organizing your notes.

 In SoyWiki, a wiki page is a simple text file that has a WikiWord title on the first line (don't alter this line) and any text your want to